wp-cli/config-command/README.md

 ### wp config shuffle-salts

-Refreshes the salts defined in the wp-config.php file
+Refreshes the salts defined in the wp-config.php file.

 ~~~
 wp config shuffle-salts